 Like many countries, Canada has an aging population that is growing at a very fast pace.
 This presents new challenges to cell phone providers.

-It’s already bad enough that Canada has the highest cell phones plans in the industrialized world.
+It’s already bad enough that Canada has the highest cell phone plans in the industrialized world.
 Changes have to be made by the major providers in order to make cell phone usage affordable for the influx of seniors across the country.

 Most seniors are on a fixed income and not able to pay the astronomical cell phone fees charged by Canadian providers.
 At the same time, it’s critically important for seniors to stay connected with family and friends.